hoangduytran/blender-manual/manual/files/import_export/usd.rst

    If *USD Preview Surface Network* and *MaterialX Network* are disabled, the material is set to the viewport materials of meshes.

+.. admonition:: Displacement Support
+   :class: warning

+   :doc:`Displacement </render/materials/components/displacement>` is support with some caveats:

+   - Only object space displacement is supported (no vector displacement).
+   - *Midlevel* and *Scale* controls can only be constants.
+   - MaterialX is currently not supported, see the `feature commit <https://projects.blender.org/blender/blender/commit/b4c2feea38>`__ for details.

 USD Preview Surface Network
    Approximates a :doc:`/render/shader_nodes/shader/principled`
    node tree by converting it to USD's Preview Surface format.